kaitsel/Ransomware-Response-Recovery/evidence_artefacts.md

      "Patient_ID" INTEGER NOT NULL UNIQUE, #specifies what data input should be entered to ensure consistency within the database; in this case, the data should be a unique number, and this field cannot be left blank
      "Name" TEXT NOT NULL,
      "DoB" INTEGER NOT NULL,
-     PRIMARY KEY("Patient_ID") #this is another way to specify data regulations, it autmoatically means the field cannot be left blank and must be unique
+     PRIMARY KEY("Patient_ID") #this is another way to specify data regulations, it automatically means the field cannot be left blank and must be unique
      );

      CREATE TABLE "Insurance" (
      "Patient_ID" INTEGER NOT NULL UNIQUE,
-     "NHS_Number" INTEGER, #as this is a primary key NOT NULL and UNIQUE does not need to be specified here PRIMARY KEY("NHS_Number")
+     "NHS_Number" INTEGER, #as this is a primary key, NOT NULL and UNIQUE do not need to be specified here PRIMARY KEY("NHS_Number")
-     FOREIGN KEY("Patient_ID") REFERENCES "Patient_Demographics"("Patient_ID")
+     FOREIGN KEY("Patient_ID") REFERENCES "Patient_Demographics"("Patient_ID") #reinforces referential integrity as child row must reference existing parent row
      );

      CREATE TABLE "Diagnosis" (
-     "Patient_ID" INTEGER NOT NULL UNIQUE,
+     "Patient_ID" INTEGER,
      "Symptoms" TEXT,
      "Treatment" TEXT,
      PRIMARY KEY("Patient_ID")